5 Common Summer Turf Issues

 Do you see the same issues with your lawn every summer, such as brown grass, patches of dirt, and a whole lot of insects?
 You and countless other homeowners deal with these summer turf issues that happen like clockwork and lead to more work.
-Homeowners want their lawns to look beautiful, and these problems get in the way of achieving that.
+A well-maintained, lush lawn is the pride of any homeowner, especially during the summer months when outdoor activities are in full swing.
+However, these problems get in the way of achieving that.
 So we have gathered a list of 5 common issues your yard faces every summer, what causes them, and what you can do to resolve or prevent them.

 Bare spots and a thin lawn are familiar sights during summer and early fall.
 Spots in your yard with little turf and exposed dirt can be caused by excessive foot traffic, poor soil conditions, grub infestation, fungal disease, and more.
 A thin lawn may result from soil compaction, improper watering or mowing, or insufficient fertilizer.
 Each of these summer turf issues has a different solution: